Food preservation

 Vinegar is as old as mankind, or at least as old as wine.
 It is not unreasonable to suggest that Noah made vinegar, although at that time it was used more as a disinfectant and healing product.
 The modern history of vinegar was centred in Orleans, as the most important trade centre for this product in Europe.
 Vinegar is used to preserve food with vinegar, such as fish, vegetables and even meat.

-You may also be interested in: How to Preserve Truffles
+You may also be interested in: How to Seal Glass Jars to Preserve Food

 Steps to follow: